MitPete/Micro-Consent-Pipeline/SUPPORT.md

 _Note: These are goals, not guarantees.
 Response times may vary based on maintainer availability and issue complexity._

+## Repository Secrets (CI / Release)

+For CI jobs that build and publish container images or push artifacts, please ensure the following repository secrets are configured in GitHub (Settings → Secrets → Actions):

+- `DOCKERHUB_USERNAME` — Docker Hub username (if using Docker Hub)
+- `DOCKERHUB_TOKEN` — Docker Hub access token/password (keep this secret)
+- `GITHUB_TOKEN` — Provided automatically by Actions but may need additional permissions for external registries

+If you use GitHub Packages instead of Docker Hub, you can rely on the default `GITHUB_TOKEN` and adjust the workflows accordingly.
+Keep these secrets up-to-date and restricted to maintainers only.

 ## Community Guidelines

 ### Be Respectful